 ARP 223 Descriptive Geometry 3 cr.

-CSC 213 Program Design & Data Abstraction II 3 cr.
+CSC 213 Program Design and Data Abstraction II 3 cr.

 CSC 231 Multimedia Applications 3 cr.

-ENL 230 Technical English for Science (LAC) 3 cr.
+ENL 230 English in the Workplace 3 cr.

 CSC 278 Software Packages for Computer Graphics II 3 cr.